ehanahamed/quizfreely/docs/dev/production/caddy-setup.md

 sudo systemctl daemon-reload
 ```

-Before you start caddy, check the DNS settings for `quizfreely.com` to make sure api.quizfreely.com and quizfreely.com point to the correct droplet(s)/server(s) that you/we are running quizfreely-web and/or quizfreely-api on.
+Before you start caddy, check the DNS settings for `quizfreely.com` to make sure subdomains and stuff point to the correct droplet(s)/server(s) that you/we are running quizfreely-web and/or quizfreely-api on.

 Also make sure the server processes of quizfreely-web and/or quizfreely-api are running (`systemctl status quizfreely-web`, `systemctl status quizfreely-api`) See [web-setup.md](./web-setup.md) and/or [api-setup.md](./api-setup.md) for details.